Aadil101/windmill-data-analysis/README.md

 MS_res_a = SS_res_a/(n - (k+1))
 ```

-The straight line model does not seem adequate because of the nonlinear
-trend in the scatter plot data.
-The summary statistics reveal
-*R*<sup>2</sup> and adjusted *R*<sup>2</sup> to be 0.291 and 0.286
-respectively, and MSres was calculated to be 405.5107192.
-These low
-*R*<sup>2</sup> values suggest the linear model is not a great fit for
-the phytoplankton data, while the large MSres value (compared to the
-MSres found in part (c)) indicates excessively high variance due to the
-model.
-The residuals plot shows an evident structure and the normal
-probability plot shows the residuals don’t follow the line, suggesting
-the need for other regressors and a violation of the normality
-assumption.
+The straight line model does not seem adequate because of the nonlinear trend in the scatter plot data.
+The summary statistics reveal *R*<sup>2</sup> and adjusted *R*<sup>2</sup> to be 0.291 and 0.286 respectively, and MSres was calculated to be 405.5107192.
+These low *R*<sup>2</sup> values suggest the linear model is not a great fit for the phytoplankton data, while the large *MS*<sub>res</sub> value (compared to the *MS*<sub>res</sub> found in part (c)) indicates excessively high variance due to the model.
+The residuals plot shows an evident structure and the normal probability plot shows the residuals don’t follow the line, suggesting the need for other regressors and a violation of the normality assumption.

 ### Part (b)

 -   Do you suggest to use Box-Cox method?
-If not explain, if so apply
-    the method and demonstrate the improvement.
+If not explain, if so apply the method and demonstrate the improvement.

 ``` r
 subs2Test = subs2